 Low branches: get rid of branches that are low and are prone to damage (i.e. by an effect).
 You can also remove low branches for visual purposes.

 Keep soil healthy.

-Plant turf or some kind of ground cover.
-Dead plant material will decay in the ground and enhance the soil.
-Make certain your plants can thrive in the shade and that their roots do not take on the tree.
+- Plant lawn or some kind of ground cover.
+Dead plant material will decay in the ground and improve the soil.
+Ensure your plants can flourish in the shade and that their roots do not compete with the tree.